BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-The available literature is minimal and does not determine the health outcome or efficacy and safety of using the pH pressure sensing capsule for the diagnosis of gastroparesis.
-Larger studies are needed that compare the results of the current conventional standard test for gastroparesis with those of the ingestible pH and pressure capsule.
+The evidence to date is lacking on the clinical utility of testing.
+It is not possible to determine whether there is net improvement in health outcomes using wireless ingestible pH and pressure-sensing capsules versus standard diagnostic tests.
+Larger studies are needed that compare the results of the current conventional standard test for gastroparesis with those of the pH and pressure capsule.

 SOURCES